 - Parallelism (Having an equal amount of syllables before each rhyme.
 “If it doesn’t fit, you must acquit” vs. “If it fit, you must acquit”.
 Although the second one is incorrect, it’s more pleasant to the ear.)

-- Figures of speech
+- Figures of speech (see below)

 Figures of speech

 I just want to briefly highlight a few figures of speech that can make your catchphrase stand out.

 Starting two or more phrases, sentences, or verses with the same words.
 Example: Start thinking.
 Start acting.
 Start now.

 Although two works fine, three is the most pleasant to the ear.

 Using two contrasting ideas, words, or phrases together.
 Example: That’s one small step for a man, one giant leap for mankind.

 Example from the Bible: Many are called, but few are chosen.